-- Dance Battler: The Dancer class learns every Move with "Dance" in its name from the handhelds except the Cresselia exclusive Lunar Dance, and can teach several in turn to a player's Pokemon.
+- Dance Battler: The Dancer class learns most Moves with "Dance" in their names from the handhelds, and can teach several in turn to a player's Pokemon.

 - The Fashionista: A class, focused on using accessories (for the player) and held items (For their Pokemon) to great effect.
 Fittingly, Serena is the class image model.